Medicare covers defibrillators and other potentially life-saving devices.

 That was in 2008.

 Today, the final costs associated with inserting a defibrillator can vary by tens of thousands of dollars depending on where you have the procedure, your physical condition, surgical or recovery complications, and additional tests required to safely manage your care.
-For example, a Cleveland Clinic outpatient facility lists the cost for “insertion of cardiac defibrillator” between $38,580 to $57,880 in 2020. [i] However, complications or additional procedures during a defibrillator surgery could increase the cost beyond the estimate.
+Complications or additional procedures during a defibrillator surgery could increase the cost beyond the estimate.

 Keep in mind that you can always contact your provider or the facility providing your services to request an estimate of the costs for your care.
 Again, an estimate is not guaranteed to be the final cost you will pay.
 If you have Original Medicare or a Medicare Advantage plan, your out-of-pocket costs will depend on your coverage

 Medicare makes it possible for people to afford a defibrillator.